Best Science Curriculum for Self-Contained Classrooms | SPED Lesson Planner

 Newsela Science

-Newsela Science offers current events and science-related informational texts at multiple reading levels.
-It is most useful as a supplement for upper elementary, middle, or high school self-contained classrooms where teachers want to connect science concepts to real-world topics.
+Newsela Science offers science-related informational texts at multiple reading levels.
+It is most useful as a supplemental special education science resource for older self-contained classes that need real-world connections, transition discussion, vocabulary practice, and modified comprehension tasks.

 Pros